Skip To Main Content

 Game Recap: Men's Basketball |

 The second half was an impressive display of Duhawk basketball from the beginning.
 The first two minutes of the second half saw the Purple and Gold go on a 9-0 run to make the score 40-33 with just under 18 minutes left to play.
-Dubuque, despite their valiant efforts, were unable to reclaim their lead for the remainder of the game.
-They were outscored by the Duhawks 52-29 in the second half thanks to the offensive explosion from Head Coach Chris Martin's squad.
+Dubuque, despite their valiant efforts, was unable to reclaim their lead for the remainder of the game.
+They were outscored by the Duhawks 52-29 in the second half thanks to the offensive explosion from head coach Chris Martin's squad.
 The Duhawks would go on an 11-1 run to end the game.
-A late steal by Jim Navarette followed by a fast break layup from Cooper Grams secured the A-R-C tournament championship for Loras.
+A late steal by Jim Navarrete followed by a fast break layup from Cooper Grams secured the A-R-C tournament championship for Loras.
 The Duhawks have now won the A-R-C tournament championship in two out of the last three seasons.

 The Purple and Gold were led by freshman sensation Damyen Jackson who had a career-high 24 points on 62 percent (8-of-13) shooting paired with five assists.
 Haynes followed with 23 points and nine rebounds, while Sarvis and Kyle Kober rounded out the double-digit scorers with 10 points apiece.
 As a team, the Duhawks shot 47 percent (30-of-64) from the field and 34 percent (9-of-26) from beyond the arc.
 Every player who suited up for Loras saw time on the court in a rare occurrence.